cheran99/SOC-Automation/README.md

 Save the file and restart the Wazuh Manager.

 When it comes to APIs, if you are using active response, the command name appends the timeout to the name.
 For example, if you are using the "firewall-drop" command via API, the timeout option must be appended, for example, "firewall-drop0".
 The "0" in the command means that the timeout is 0 or there is no timeout.
-To test the name and see if the script is active, you would need to use a agent control binary.
-To do this, change the directory to the "/var/ossec/bin" using the " cd" command.
-Use the "ls" command to see if the agent control file is present:
+To test the name and see if the script is active, you would need to use an agent control binary.
+To do this, change the directory to the `/var/ossec/bin` using the `cd` command.
+Use the `ls` command to see if the agent control file is present:

 ![image](https://github.com/user-attachments/assets/71839c4a-752d-4042-b229-95a72ef96060)